 Amendment of the Monopolies and Restrictive Trade Practices (MRTP) Act.

 There have been certain drawbacks in the Industrial Policies as well.
-Some of such criticisms include – stagnation of the manufacturing sector, labour displacement, selective investment flow, and general lack of incentives for enhancing efficiency, among others.
+Some of such criticisms include – stagnation of the manufacturing sector, labor displacement, selective investment flow, and general lack of incentives for enhancing efficiency, among others.
 As the economy of India stands today, there is a greater need for initiatives like Startup India and Make in India.

 This topic has immense scope for study and discussion.
 Download Vedantu’s app today to know more about industrial development in India!